awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

 **To monitor a global database**

 1. Connect to the global database primary cluster endpoint using a PostgreSQL utility such as psql\.
-For more information about how to connect, see [Connecting to an Aurora Global Database](aurora-global-database-connecting.md)\.
+For more information about how to connect, see [Connecting to an Aurora global database](aurora-global-database-connecting.md)\.

 1. Use the `aurora_global_db_status` function in a psql command to list the primary and secondary volumes\.
 This shows the lag times of the global database secondary DB clusters\.